 Our lead antibiotic candidate, ibezapolstat (formerly named ACX-362E), has a novel mechanism of action that targets the Pol IIIC enzyme, a previously unexploited scientific target.
-Phase 2a clinical data validate the efficacy of our lead antibiotic candidate as well as Pol IIIC as an appropriate bacterial target.
-On December 3, 2021, we commenced enrollment in a Phase 2b 64-patient, randomized (1-to1), non-inferiority, double-blind trial of oral ibezapolstat compared to oral vancomycin, a standard of care to treat C. difficile infections ("CDI").
+On December 3, 2021, we commenced enrollment in a double-blind, active controlled clinical trial of ibezapolstat versus vancomycin, the standard of care to treat C. difficile infections ("CDI").